Generative AI models capture realistic sea-ice evolution from days to decades

-These results pave a way towards the use of generative diffusion and flow matching models for surrogates of other Earth system components than the atmosphere.
-For sea-ice modelling, they improve upon deterministic models in terms of forecasting scores but also in matching the observed energy spectra at all scales, while being able to produce large forecasting ensembles.
-These large ensembles are especially useful for sea-ice data assimilation, which has been hindered by high computational costs and the non-existence of adjoints \cite{durand_fourdimensional_2025}.
+Our introduced generative sea-ice model, GenSIM, improves upon deterministic models by realistically capturing the full image of the Arctic sea ice: all key indicators are predicted with an unprecedented physical consistency across spatial scales from 10 km to the Arctic basin and temporal scales from 12 hours to multi-decadal climate trends.
+These findings pave a way towards the use of generative diffusion and flow matching models for surrogates of other Earth system components than the atmosphere.
+Furthermore, large ensembles produced by such generative models can especially be useful for sea-ice data assimilation \cite{chen_multivariate_2024}, which has been hindered by high computational costs and the unavailability of adjoints \cite{durand_fourdimensional_2025}.
 Hence, generative surrogate models unlock a large potential to improve sea-ice forecasting in the future.

-In this study, we built upon the observation that generative flow models work similarly to classical numerical models: they integrate a dynamical system that is defined by the neural network.
-This similarity allows us to bridge methods used for classical numerical models to surrogate models.
-Here, we use domain decomposition to efficiently apply such models at global scale.
-Combined with the employed transformer architecture, the surrogate is flexible in its use with applications from regional to pan-Arctic scales.
-This flexibility enables us to train generative surrogates across heterogenous datasets and resolutions \cite{brenowitz_climate_2025}, potentially further boosting their performance.
+We built upon the observation that generative flow models work similarly to physics-based numerical models: they integrate a dynamical system that is defined by the neural network.
+This similarity allows us to bridge methods used for physics-based models to generative surrogates.
+Here, we use domain decomposition to efficiently apply such surrogates at global scale.
+Combined with the employed transformer architecture, the surrogate is flexible in its use with applications from regional to pan-Arctic scales, generalising across scales (Supplementary Text,~figure~\ref{fig:app_coarse}).
+Thanks to this flexibility, we can train generative surrogates across heterogenous datasets and resolutions \cite{brenowitz_climate_2025}, potentially further boosting their performance.